-Field Description 7-0 CCOBn The FCCOB register provides a command code and relevant parameters to the memory controller.
-The individual registers that compose the FCCOB data set can be written in any order, but you must provid needed values, which vary from command to command.
-First, set up all required FCCOB fields and the initiate the command's execution by writing a 1 to the FSTAT[CCIF] bit.
-This clears the CCIF bit, which locks all FCCOB parameter fields and they cannot be changed by the user until the command complet (CCIF returns to 1).
-No command buffering or queueing is provided; the next command can be loaded only after the current command completes. ommands return information to the FCCOB registers.
-Any values returned to FCCOB are available ing after the FSTAT[CCIF] flag returns to 1 by the memory controller. owing table shows a generic flash command format.
-The first FCCOB register, FCCOB0, always is the command code.
+Field Description 7-0 CCOBn The FCCOB register provides a command code and relevant parameters to the memory controller. individual registers that compose the FCCOB data set can be written in any order, but you must pro needed values, which vary from command to command.
+First, set up all required FCCOB fields and initiate the command's execution by writing a 1 to the FSTAT[CCIF] bit.
+This clears the CCIF bit, wh locks all FCCOB parameter fields and they cannot be changed by the user until the command comp (CCIF returns to 1).
+No command buffering or queueing is provided; the next command can be load only after the current command completes. nformation to the FCCOB registers.
+Any values returned to FCCOB are available T[CCIF] flag returns to 1 by the memory controller. contains the command co ows a generic flash command format.
+The first FCCOB register, FCCOB0, always code.
 This 8-bit value defines the command to be executed.
-The command code is by the parameters required for this specific flash command, typically an address and/or data contains the command co arameter table is written in terms of FCCOB Number (which is equivalent to the is number is a reference to the FCCOB register name and is not the register FCCOB Number Typical Command Parameter Contents [7:0] 0 FCMD (a code that defines the flash command) 1 Flash address [23:16] 2 Flash address [15:8]
+The command code is eters required for this specific flash command, typically an address and/or data NOTE: The command parameter table is written in terms of FCCOB Number (which is equivalent to the byte number).
+This number is a reference to the FCCOB register name and is not the register address.
+FCCOB Number Typical Command Parameter Contents [7:0] 0 FCMD (a code that defines the flash command)Flash address [23:16] 1 2 Flash address [15:8]

 Field Description

 FCCOB Number Typical Command Parameter Contents [7:0]

 4 Data Byte 0

 5 Data Byte 1

 6 Data Byte 2

 7 Data Byte 3

 8 Data Byte 4

 9 Data Byte 5

 A Data Byte 6

 В Data Byte 7

 FCCOB Endianness and Multi-Byte Access :

 The FCCOB register group uses a big endian addressing convention.
-For all command parameter field larger than 1 byte, the most significant data resides in the lowest FCCOB register number.
-The FCCOE register group may be read and written as individual bytes, aligned words (2 bytes) or aligned longword (4 bytes).
+For all command para larger than 1 byte, the most significant data resides in the lowest FCCOB register number.
+T register group may be read and written as individual bytes, aligned words (2 bytes) or alignet (4 bytes).